The Framework Is Not the Answer

 Solo PM with one team and one founder: just decide.
 PM with multiple stakeholder groups: you need a system that creates transparency and perceived fairness.

-How to Choose Your Approach
+How Should You Choose Your Prioritization Framework?

 Ask yourself: